-Following the successful seizures made possible thanks to the 2003 Emergency Red List of Iraqi Antiquities at Risk, the International Council of Museum's (ICOM) first Emergency Red List, and in view of the persisting threat to the Republic of Iraq's cultural heritage, ICOM concluded that an updated version of the List was necessary.
+Following the successful seizures made possible thanks to the 2003 Emergency Red List of Iraqi Antiquities at Risk, the first Emergency Red List produced by the International Council of Museums (ICOM), and in view of the persisting threat to the Republic of Iraq's cultural heritage, ICOM concluded that an updated version of the List was necessary.
 This was effectively carried out with the generous support of the US Department of State.